codingjordi/Vault/JAVA/Java Notes/Java Notes.md

 test for a feature, running the test to see if it fails, writing the code to implement the feature, and then running the test again to ensure that it passes.
-This process is then repeated for each feature until the code is complete. <mark>However, it doesn't replace traditional testing</mark>.
+This process is then repeated for each feature until the code is complete. <span style="background-color: khaki">However, it doesn't replace traditional testing</mark>.

 TDD is often used in **agile software development**, as it allows for the rapid development of **high-quality code***.